 The highway continues downhill to the Yukon River and its ferry crossing.

-Signs indicating the Yukon River campground and Dawson City are just
+Signs for the Yukon River campground and Dawson City, just

 The highway is paved approaching Dawson City - September 2010